Jay Dobyns: Bestselling author

-In February 2009, Dobyns became a New York Times bestselling author following the release of his book, No Angel – My Harrowing Undercover Journey to the Inner Circle of the Hells Angels.
+In February 2009, Dobyns became a New York Times bestselling author following the release of his book, No Angel: My Harrowing Undercover Journey to the Inner Circle of the Hells Angels.
 The book chronicles the Hells Angels investigation and how it impacted his life and career.

 Dobyns' Hells Angels exploits are also memorialized in the books Angels of Death, by Julian Sher and William Marsden, and Running with the Devil, by Kerrie Droban.

-In 2017, Dobyns published his prequel/sequel story to No Angel, titled Catching Hell – A True Story of Abandonment and Betrayal.
+In 2017, Dobyns published his prequel/sequel story to No Angel, titled Catching Hell: A True Story of Abandonment and Betrayal.

 Film and television

-Dobyns has been featured in television documentaries produced by The History Channel, including "Gangland: Behind Enemy Lines", "America's Book of Secrets", the National Geographic Channel's "Inside: Outlaw Bikers – Hells Angels", Fox Television's " America's Most Wanted", and Investigation Discovery's "Deadly Devotions" detailing his involvement in an investigation of a murder committed by the Hells Angels.
+Dobyns has been featured in television documentaries produced by The History Channel, including the Gangland episode "Behind Enemy Lines", America's Book of Secrets, the National Geographic Channel's "Inside: Outlaw Bikers – Hells Angels", Fox Television's " America's Most Wanted", and Investigation Discovery's "Deadly Devotions" detailing his involvement in an investigation of a murder committed by the Hells Angels.
 In 2015 Dobyns appeared in six episodes of the television series "Outlaw Chronicles", and, 2016, he was featured as the pilot episode of the program "Deep Undercover" (Operation Black Biscuit: Infiltrating The Hells Angels) and two additional episodes detailing undercover investigations he participated in (Operation Nevada Volenteers: Sin City Bomber/Operation Rooster: Aryan Brotherhood).

 Dobyns has appeared in several feature films, most notably alongside actors Gerard Butler, O'Shea Jackson, Pablo Schreiber and Eric Braeden in the film Den of Thieves.
 Dobyns' physical appearance has also served as inspiration for actors in films, including Barry Pepper in Snitch and Joe Manganiello in Sabotage.

 Dobyns has appeared on national news programs such as Anderson Cooper 360 (CNN), Fox News, The FOX Report with Shepard Smith (FOX), and many others, discussing the death threats he has received, the federal government's failures related to those situations, and his status as a whistleblower.
 He has also been featured in Newsweek Magazine, The Washington Post, The Wall Street Journal, and on National Public Radio.

 Dobyns hosts a podcast titled Copland, promoting heroic stories of those in law enforcement, fire services and the military.

 Current activities

-Dobyns retired in January 2014.
+Dobyns retired from the ATF in January 2014.
 He owns and operates the Jay Dobyns Group, focused on law enforcement training.
+Dobyns works as a public speaker on law enforcement topics and instructs classes on undercover work as an adjunct professor at the University of Arizona.
+He also acts as a consultant to the film and television industry.

 Dobyns coached youth sports for twenty-five years including three years (2020 to 2022) as the Head Football Coach at Tanque Verde High School.
-Upon his resignation, the Coach Of The Year award was named after Dobyns.
+Upon his resignation in November 2022, the "Coach of the Year" award was named after Dobyns.